Spring Boot with MySQL

 @Override

-public void deleteStudent(Integer studentId) {
+public void deleteStudent(Long studentId) {

 if (studentId == null) {

-throw new IllegalArgumentException("studentId must not be null");
+throw new IllegalArgumentException("studentId is required.");

 }